Axisymmetric pulsar magnetosphere revisited: The Super-Rotating Dense Cloud

 Its value is set at the stellar surface $r=R_\star$, independently of the shape of the co-rotating magnetosphere.
 Indeed, both $B_r$ and $E_{\theta }$ are continuous across the stellar surface and related by $cE_{\theta } = - \left[(\bOm\times\br) \times\bB \right]_{\theta}=-\Omega R_{\star}B_r\sin\theta$.
 This gives a uniform value of $\laz$ across the magnetosphere,

-This fixed $\laz$ holds throughout the region where dissipation may be neglected, i.e. basically everywhere except the equatorial current sheet.
+This fixed $\laz$ approximately holds throughout the region where dissipation may be neglected, i.e. practically everywhere except the equatorial current sheet.
 Energy is delivered to the dissipation region along $\bB_{\rm pol}$, and together with energy comes the specific angular momentum $\laz=c\RLC$, which is also damped into the dissipation region.